 I recently went to my first tech conference UpFront Conf 2018 in Manchester, UK.
 UpFront Conf is all in the name, it’s a front-end development conference which has a great set of talks about the front end development spectrum.

-I thought I would write this blog post about why you should go to these conferences and how you should go about taking things away from them.
-After all, if you pay the price for the tickets you want to make sure they are worth it.
+I thought I would write this blog post about why you should go to conferences and how you should go about taking things away from them.
+After all, if you pay the price for the tickets you want to make sure you egt the most out of it!

 The conferences itinerary was full of interesting topics and the good thing was a lot of them I had never heard of.
 Some people worry that there is no point in going to the conference because they have no idea about some of the topics.
 This should not be the case!